qunabu/pandemia/index.md

 # Introduction

-bla bla bla
+bla bla bla, some text will come here sooner or later

 ## Simulations

-The simulation is quite straight forward and it is being rendered by the following variables
+The [simulation](https://qunabu.github.io/covid-simulation/) is quite straight forward and it is being rendered by the following variables

 ### Variables

-*Default variables*
+#### Default variables*

 * `amount` number of balls on the stage
 * `width` width of the stage in pixels
 * `height` height of the stage in pixels

-*Age structure*
+#### Age structure

 * `distrAge9` "Percentage of age 0-9 distribition from whole population"
 * `distrAge19` "Percentage of age 10-19 distribition from whole population"